dojo/widget-core/README.md

 #### Passing an effects function

-an `effects` function can be passed to the animation and evaluated at render time.
+An `effects` function can be passed to the animation and evaluated at render time.
 This allows you to create programatic effects such as those depending on measurements from the `Dimensions` `Meta`.

 ```ts
 export default class AnimatedWidget extends WidgetBase {